open-policy-agent/opa/design/REGO_V2_PROPOSAL.md

 Functions are simply collections of logical statements.
 Functions decorated with `@trigger` must have a void return.
-All other functions, whether decorated as a `@policy` or not, must have a return value.
+All other functions, whether decorated as a `@rule` or not, must have a return value.
 A function body consists of any number of assignments and a single return expression.
 Argument and return types are inferred based on usage.

-All Functions are idempotent.
+Functions are idempotent.
 Given the same input, the functions must return the same output (or in the case of triggers emit the same output).
 The is true for both local and extern functions.
 At present functions do not support overloads, though this may change in future iterations of this proposal.